DefinitionThis section has been translated automatically.

 See also cysts and fistulas, branchiogenic.

-Branchiogenic malformations give rise to cysts and sinuus, which are drained externally through the skin at certain sites on the one hand, and internally into the pharynx on the other.
-On the skin they appear as red-brown, smooth-surfaced or verrucous papules or as inconspicuous indurations, but also as oozing, granulomatous inflammations (usually they then become clinically conspicuous).
+Branchiogenic malformations result in cysts and sinui that drain outward through the skin at certain sites on one side and internally into the pharynx on the other.
+On the skin, they appear as red-brown, smooth-surfaced or verrucous papules or as inconspicuous indurations, but also as weeping, granulomatous inflammations (usually they then become clinically conspicuous).

 ManifestationThis section has been translated automatically.

 m:w=1:1; congenital fistulas are usually discovered between the ages of 2 and 16 years.

 The external fistula opening is located above or in front of the tragus or in the area of the ascending helix.
 It is perceived as a 0.3-0.5 cm large, reddish-brownish nodule resembling a foreign body granuloma; often with a visible central porus.
 Rare small ulcer.
 Usually the porus is not inflammatory.
 However, it can also develop folliculitis-like inflammatory symptoms with purulent secretion.

 Excision following radiographic imaging of the fistula tract after probing and injection of contrast medium.
 A specialist excision is recommended!

 - Ellies M et al (1998) Clinical evaluation and surgical management of congenital preauricular fistulas.
 J Oral Maxillofac Surgery 56: 827-830